thaskoo/codeX_ReleaseOneNarrativeWorkbook/DataModellingAndPersistence.md

 ## Data Modelling

-The process of creating a set of tables for a problem domain is called Data Modelling.
-When creating a data model one looks at what different types of data needs to be stored and how they relate to each other.
+The process of creating a set of data entities that describes a problem domain is called Data Modelling.
+When creating a data model one looks at what different types of entities needs to be stored and how they relate to each other.
+Entities are created as tables that contains rows, each row contains some fields which is the specific data that is stored and fields are used as keys (foreign keys) to map relationships between entities.

 Look at this scenario: